TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/Items.rst

 items
 =====

+.. confval:: items

+   :type: array
-   :type: array   :Scope: Display / Proc.
+   :Scope: Display  / Proc.

-:aspect:`RenderType`
-   all
+   :RenderType: all

    Contains the elements for the selector box unless the property "foreign\_table" or "special" has been set in which case automated values are set in addition to any values listed in this array.